vigetlabs/microcosm/README.md

 In this example, as chat messages are sent, we optimistically update state with the pending message.
 At this point, the action is in an `open` state.
 The request has not finished.

 On completion, when the action moves into `error` or `done`, Microcosm recalculates state starting from the point _prior_ to the `open` state update.
 The message stops being in a loading state because, as far as Microcosm is now concerned, _it never occured_.

 ### Forks: Global state, local concerns

 Global state management reduces the complexity of change propagation tremendously.
-However it can make application features such as pagination, sorting, and filtering difficult.
+However it can make application features such as pagination, sorting, and filtering cumbersome.

 How do we maintain the current page we are on while keeping in sync with the total pool of known records?